 - Barley in Chicken Broth with Corn, Peas, and Carrots (you know, the veggie medley from the freezer section!).
 Top with Parmesan cheese.

-Toddler Lunch Ideas for Snack Plates
+Kids Lunch Ideas for Snack Plates

 Assembling bits and pieces of ingredients to make a fun snack plate is an easy toddler lunch—and one that you can easily adjust to make an adult lunch for yourself while you’re at it!
 This works so well at home or in a kids lunch box.

 - Simple Cheese and Crackers with your choice of whole grain crackers, sliced or diced cheese, fruit, and a simple veggie like cucumber or snap peas.